Teen killed in ATV accident in Mississippi

 Officials said the accident happened around 7 Sunday evening in a pasture off 309 North and McCray Road in Marshall County.
 The county coroner would not identify the victim but said he was killed by blunt force trauma.

-According to the coroner, the boy was riding an ATV with two other juveniles.
-The 15-year-old was ejected from the ATV and didn’t survive his injuries.
-The other two victims were not seriously injured.
+According to the coroner, the boy was operating a “side-by-side” ATV with two other juveniles.
+The 15-year-old was ejected from the ATV in a rollover and didn’t survive his injuries.

+The teen who was killed was not wearing a safety restraint, the coroner said.
+The other two victims were wearing safety restraints and were not seriously injured.

 Memphis mom accused of bribing teen to take the fall for a gun